Your continued use of this website implies consent for usage of cookies. Our cookie policy.

 Fish include dogfish, gurnard, whiting, flounders, plaice, pollack, dabs, bass, pouting.

 Follow the “Bryn Henllan” signs in the village of Dinas Cross, on the A487 between Fishguard and Newport.
 Cwm yr Eglwys is signposted from Bryn Henllan.
-Parking is available at the end of the road, with a fee payable in an honesty box.
+Parking is available at the end of the road, with a fee of £5 payable in an honesty box.

 Cwm yr Eglwys